aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 > The granule of reuse it the granule of release.

-People who want to reuse components cannot do so unless those components are tracked through a release process and are given release numbers.
-Having release numbers ensure components compatibility with each other.
-Release notes allows ease intregration of a new version.
+Release **numbers** and release **notes** for a component allow:

+- reused components are compatible with each other;
+- ease integration of new versions.

 The principle means that the **modules formed into a component** must belong to a **cohesive group**.
 A component cannot consist of a random mixture of modules.
 There must be a **common purpose all modules share**.
 It's quire **obvious**.

-What is **not obvious**: modules grouped together into a **component** should be **releasable**.
+What is **not obvious**: modules grouped together into a component should be **releasable**.
 The same release number, release tracking and release docs should make sense both to the author and users.

 #### THE COMMON CLOSURE PRINCIPLE